What Does the Color Red Symbolize in Dreams?

 By the same token, seeing red paint spilled on the floor, or even red Kool-Aid leaking from a cup might indicate feelings that the life force is being drained away from one's body and soul.

-Red and Alchemical Fire
+Red and the Fire of Creativity

 The alchemists had a much more narrow interpretation of the color red.
 For them, red was fire.
 But in alchemy, fire was more than simply heat.
 Fire was the force of creativity, the force what allowed radical transformation in the fulminato stage -- the stage tha directly preceded the accomplishment of the "Great Work."